The Freedom of Information Act 1982 gives the community a legal right to apply for access to Moreland City Council documents.

 Upon receiving a valid request, we will send you a letter acknowledging that your request has been received and advising you of the date that your request is due to be processed by.

-If your request is not valid (that is, it doesn’t meet the requirements of the Freedom of Information Act 1982), you will receive a letter acknowledging your request describing what needs to be changed before Council can process your request.
+If your request is not valid (that is, it doesn’t meet the requirements of the Freedom of Information Act 1982), you will receive a letter acknowledging your request describing what needs to be changed before we can process it.
 You will be given a reasonable opportunity to update your request, typically 28 days.
-If you do not provide the information we need to process your request within 28 days, your request will be closed unactioned and Council will notify you.
+If you do not provide the information we need to process your request within 28 days, we will notify you that the request has been closed.

-There are some exceptions to the 30 day timeframe including:
+There are some exceptions to the 30 day timeframe:

-- An additional 15 days may be required should the FOI Officer consider that consultation with third parties is required.
+- An additional 15 days may be required should the FOI Officer require consultation with third parties.
 If this is the case you will be notified in writing.

-- if the anticipated access charges are between $50 and $100, Council will seek a deposit of $25
+- if the anticipated access charges are between $50 and $100, we will seek a deposit of $25

-- if the anticipated access charges are over $100, Council will seek a deposit of 50 per cent of the anticipated access charges
+- if the anticipated access charges are over $100, we will seek a deposit of 50 per cent of the anticipated access charges

 - discuss with the applicant practicable alternatives for altering the request, or reducing the access charges, such as requesting images in black and white rather than colour, or revising the date range for which documents are being sought.